 Jennifer Rushworth, Principal Investigator

-I am a Junior Research Fellow at St John’s College, Oxford.
+During this project I was a Junior Research Fellow at St John’s College, Oxford.
 My interests are varied, ranging between medieval Italian and modern French, between music and literature, between theory and fiction.
 I love long novels, so Proust is a particular favourite of mine.
 I am also very interested in how people try to capture music, especially instrumental music, in words.
 I like to play the piano, when no one is listening!
+I am looking forward to many more exciting projects in the years ahead, in my new role as Lecturer in French at UCL.

 Madeleine Chalmers, Project Editor